-GAWB proposed that efficiency savings continue to be directly incorporated in operating costs, based on 'expert opinion' of the efficient level of expenditure.
+In initial submissions, GAWB proposed that efficiency savings continue to be directly incorporated in operating costs, based on 'expert opinion' of the efficient level of expenditure.
 GAWB argued that no additional x-factor adjustment should be applied for 'speculative unanticipated efficiency improvements', submitting that the CPI-X type of mechanism does not itself promote further efficiency gains, as the financial incentives for cost savings are independent of allowed costs.

-CS Energy submitted that CPI-X price escalation should be used between price reviews.
+CS Energy submitted that CPI-X price escalation should be used between price reviews and reiterated this view in response to the Draft Report.